Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max is givin, finds or makes a new cyber.beast and joins Airiona and Xenos' team

-Xenos' team is called irrsponsible for doing it as he could get killed out there and hope to never see him out there again

 ## Act 2
 ### 5. Crossing The Threshold
 Episodes:

+Xenos' team is called irrsponsible for doing it as he could get killed out there and hope to never see him out there again

+Dispite being signed by Xenos' team he is still sidelined

 Max fights Airiona outside of cyberspace Xeno/Airiona tells Max if he can beat her he can join/fight in the next match